 How do they perform well you might ask?

 Within Portfolio Management, fund selection is one of the most important features designed to enhance overall portfolio performance.
 Once the manager has identified and targeted specific areas of investment opportunity, a proprietary fund selection process takes over.
-Your specific universe of mutual funds or subaccounts is analyzed by applying a series of in-depth processes that rate and rank funds and their managers within a particular peer group.
+Your specific universe of mutual funds or subaccounts is analyzed by applying a series of in-depth processes that rate funds and their managers within a particular peer group.
 As the screens are applied, mediocre funds are eliminated in an attempt to identify only top-performing funds for placement in your portfolio.

 Additionally, the manager will perform daily research and analysis across the broad equity, fixed income and global markets with the intention of maintaining the most accurate financial forecast possible.
 From this analysis the manager will choose the investment selection (i.e. Stocks vs. Bonds, Large Cap vs. Small Cap, Foreign vs. Domestic, etc.) and fund selection for your portfolio, as well as monitor and update these selections on an ongoing basis.

 Unless you have several hours a day to study the economic universe and constantly select your investments, Portfolio Managers enable investors to place their hard earned money into proven hands and remain confident that their money is being carefully reallocated according to prevailing market conditions.